Child Health Nursing Research

 The author(s) will receive the final version of the manuscript as a PDF file.
 Upon receipt, the author(s) must notify the editorial office of any errors found in the file within 48 hours.
 Any errors found after this time are the responsibility of the author(s) and will have to be corrected as an erratum.

 To correct errors in published articles, the corresponding author should contact the journal’s editorial office with a detailed description of the proposed correction.
 Corrections that profoundly affect the interpretation or conclusions of the article will be reviewed by the editors.
 Corrections will be published as author correction or publisher correction in a later issue of the journal.
+Minor errors will be corrected directly in the online version of the article.
+An indication of the correction, along with the date it was made, will be added to the article information in both the HTML and PDF versions.
+A separate correction note will not be published.

 After the acceptance of the manuscript, the author is responsible for the following fees: a publication fee, a special typesetting fee, and the printing fee for each volume of the paper.
 Upon acceptance, an article-processing charge (APC) of 600,000 Korean won per article is requested from the corresponding author.